 “The new field at MIA really made playing soccer more enjoyable, and after soccer season was over I really missed having a sport to play on our field,” said Tessarzik.
 Watching boy’s lacrosse play in the spring only sparked her interest further to create a girl’s team.

 To start a team, Tessarzik first had to recruit players.
-What she found in her search was that there are already a decent amount of girls who play lacrosse, but for Lely’s team, we don’t have our own.
+What she found in her search was that there are already a decent amount of girls who play lacrosse, but for an opposing team, Lely High School.
 They were automatically on board, wanting to play for their own school and to be more involved with the sports culture and pride the new field has created.

 Next Tessarzik approached our principal, Miss Scott, who expressed her support and helped to set up an interest meeting for the sport last year.
 The meeting had a small amount of girls, but it sparked a lot of inquiries afterward that have helped gather a group to play.